fish-eater/fnaj/README.txt

 FNAF-inspired game about some sneaky boys at a birthday party. v2.1

--Web app supported!-
+-packaged as a while apple web app-

 Made in Turbowarp, 2023
-Wyatt Karnes
+Wyatt Karnes (fisheater)